Interlacing Diffusions: Well-posedness and transition densities for SDEs with reflection

 Now multiplying by $f$ continuous with compact support, integrating with respect to $(x',y')$ and using Fubini's theorem to exchange expectation and integral we obtain,

 By Lemma \ref{time0lemma}, we can let $\epsilon \downarrow 0$ to conclude,

 The proposition is proven. \end{proof}

-Completely analogous arguments give the following, \begin{prop} Assume $l$ is either natural or exit and $r$ is either natural or entrance for the $L$-diffusion.
-Then $q_t^{n,n}$ form the transition densities of System 2. \end{prop}
+Completely analogous arguments prove the following: \begin{prop} Assume $(\textbf{R})$ and $(\textbf{BC+})$ hold for the $L$-diffusion and $(\textbf{YW})$ holds for both the $L$ and $\hat{L}$ diffusions.
+Moreover, assume that $l$ is either natural or exit and $r$ is either natural or entrance for the $L$-diffusion.
+Then $q_t^{n,n}$ form the transition densities for the system of $SDEs$ (\ref{System2}). \end{prop}

 We note here that Propositions \ref{transititiondensities1} and \ref{transititiondensities2} apply in particular to the cases of Brownian motions with drifts, Ornstein-Uhlenbeck, $BESQ(d)$ for $d\ge2$, $Lag(\alpha)$ for $\alpha \ge 2$ and $Jac(\beta,\gamma)$ for $\beta,\gamma \ge 1$ considered in the Applications and Examples section.